Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola. Block…

-The subsea production system involved drilling four development wells, including two production wells and two water-injection wells.
+The subsea production system involved four development wells, including two production wells and two water-injection wells.
+Oil was produced by pressure support through water injection.
+A subsea template with a manifold housed the wellheads.

-Oil is produced by pressure support through water injection.
-A subsea template with a manifold is to house the wellheads.
-The production stream is transported by a 38km pipeline to the Haewene Brim FPSO located in the Pierce field.
-The production flow line is a nominal size of 6in using a pipe-in-pipe configuration.
-The 35km pipeline was installed using Technip's Apache II vessel.
+The production stream was transported by a 38km pipeline to the Haewene Brim FPSO located in the Pierce field.
+The pipe-in-pipe configuration pipeline had a diameter of 6in and was installed using Technip’s Apache II vessel.

-The production system also includes a 39km-long water injection line from Pierce to Brynhild of 6in nominal size, and one umbilical system connecting the Brynhild template manifold system to the Pierce field FPSO.
+The production system also included a 39km-long water injection line from Pierce to Brynhild of 6in nominal size, and one umbilical system connecting the Brynhild template manifold system to the Pierce field FPSO.

-The production flow line from Brynhild passes via a riser base manifold (RBM), which is the commingling point between Brynhild and Pierce.
-The RBM, equipped with isolation valves and a multi-phase flow meter (MPFM) module, measures the production from both the fields.
+The production flow line from Brynhild passed via a riser base manifold (RBM), which was the commingling point between Brynhild and Pierce.
+The RBM, equipped with isolation valves and a multi-phase flow meter (MPFM) module, measures the production from both fields.

 Aker Solutions was awarded a $122m contract in November 2011 for the engineering, procurement and construction of the Brynhild subsea production system, including the template-manifold structure, riser base, subsea trees, umbilicals and the wellhead, control and tie-in systems.

-Maersk Drilling was awarded a contract in the same month for its jack-up rig Maersk Guardian to perform development drilling at Brynhild.
+Maersk Drilling was awarded a contract for providing its jack-up rig Maersk Guardian to perform development drilling at Brynhild.

 Emerson Process Management was awarded a contract by Aker Solutions in May 2012 to supply its Roxar subsea instrumentation package that includes equipment for multiphase flow measurement, downhole monitoring, chemical injection and sand detection.